zo0r/react-native-push-notification/README.md

   ignoreInForeground: false, // (optional) if true, the notification will not be visible when the app is in the foreground (useful for parity with how iOS notifications appear). should be used in combine with `com.dieam.reactnativepushnotification.notification_foreground` setting
   shortcutId: "shortcut-id", // (optional) If this notification is duplicative of a Launcher shortcut, sets the id of the shortcut, in case the Launcher wants to hide the shortcut, default undefined
   onlyAlertOnce: false, // (optional) alert will open only once with sound and notify, default: false
+  repeatTime: 1, // (optional) Increment of configured repeateType.
+Check 'Repeating Notifications' section for more info.

   when: null, // (optional) Add a timestamp (Unix timestamp value in milliseconds) pertaining to the notification (usually the time the event occurred).
 For apps targeting Build.VERSION_CODES.N and above, this time is not shown anymore by default and must be opted into by using `showWhen`, default: null.
   usesChronometer: false, // (optional) Show the `when` field as a stopwatch.
 Instead of presenting `when` as a timestamp, the notification will show an automatically updating display of the minutes and seconds since when.
 Useful when showing an elapsed time (like an ongoing phone call), default: false.